estuary/flow/site/docs/reference/Connectors/materialization-connectors/BigQuery.md

 ### Shard configuration

 :::info Beta
-Controls for this workflow will be added to the Flow web app's UI in the future.
+UI controls for this workflow will be added to the Flow web app soon.
-For now, you must edit the materialization config manually, either in the web app or using the CLI
+For now, you must edit the materialization config manually, either in the web app or using the CLI.
 :::

 To avoid exceeding your BigQuery tables' daily operation limits as discussed in [Performance considerations](#performance-considerations),